phkaeser/wlmaker/doc/ROADMAP.md

   * Hide window border when not having server-side decoration.
   * Fix issue with Chrome: Enabling "Use system title and boders" will pick a slightly small decoration.
   * Fix issue on resizing: When moving the mouse too quickly, focus is lost and the resizing stops.
+  * Fix issue on fullscreen: The window border is kept, having the window off by 1 pixel.

 * Experimental support for Dock Apps
   * [done] Experimental wayland protocol for Apps to declare icon surfaces.